Family Law

 Default Order and Judgment

-When one party files a certain type of document with the court (such as a divorce petition), the other party has a set period of time to file a document with the court opposing the matters requested by the other party in that party’s filing (such as a response).
+When one party files a certain type of document with the court (such as a divorce petition), the other party has a set period of time to file a document with the court setting forth which matters in the petition that party contests.
+The document filed by the contesting party is called a "response" or an "answer."
 If the party fails to file a document with the court in the time required by law, the filing party can request a default be entered in the case, which frequently awards to the filing party all the affirmative relief requested by that party in that party’s filing.
+A default judgment generally ends the case.

 Deposition